Andy Baskin | 92.3 The Fan

 Previous to his work in Montana, the Ohio native was an on-air talent for WRRO-AM in Warren, Ohio.
 Andy was also a field producer for ABC-CBS TV Networks where he covered the NFL, PGA, LPGA and Senior Tour events.
 He was a chyron operator/sports assistant with Cleveland’s WJW-TV, and an on-air talent/sports director for WRQC-FM as well.

-He spends his free time volunteering for Cystic Fibrosis, Diabetes Association, and the Greater Cleveland Lung Association.
-He is Co-Chair for the Bruce Baskin Cystic Fibrosis Golf Classic at Firestone Country Club and has hosted the Lung Association Buckeye State Tailgate.
+Andy spends his free time volunteering for and helping LifeBanc and Autism Awareness.
+He is also the Co-Chair for the Bruce Baskin Cystic Fibrosis Golf Classic at Firestone Country Club and has helped raise more than $2 million for Cystic Fibrosis research.
+In addition, Andy has hosted the Lung Association Buckeye State Tailgate.

-He enjoys ice and roller hockey, softball and skiing.
-Andy is also an Assistant Ice Hockey coach at Gilmour Academy in Gates Mills, Ohio.
-Andy and his wife Cassy live in Summit County with their daughter Brynn and son Blake.
+When it comes to hobbies, Andy enjoys ice and roller hockey, softball and skiing.
+He and his wife Cassy live in Summit County with their daughter Brynn and son Blake.

 While the phrase ” Cleveland Browns Super Bowl champions” has never been uttered, the team has won eight championships.

 Here are some commonly asked questions about Browns training camp 2013 How many practices?
-The team previously announced 15 practices will be open to the public in 2013, a total which includes a Family Night [...]
+The team previously announced 15 practices will be open to the public in 2013, a total which includes a Family Night practice at FirstEnergy Stadium on Saturday, Aug.
+3 starting at 6:30 p.m.
+When do the gates open?
+Gates open one […]

 Almost three years to the day of the last big decision around here, the Cavs won a three-horse race.